Azure/azure-storage-fuse/README.md

 - CLI to check or update a parameter in the encrypted config

  ## Blobfuse2 performance compared to blobfuse(v1.x.x)
-- ResNet50 image classification job is 8-10% faster (tested with 1.3 million images)
 - 'git clone' operation is 25% faster (tested with vscode repo cloning)
+- ResNet50 image classification job is 7-8% faster (tested with 1.3 million images)
+- Regular file uploads are 10% faster
-- 1-Billion files in a single directory can be listed (which v1.x does not support)
+- Verified listing of 1-Billion files in a directory (which v1.x does not support)

 ## Download Blobfuse2